| Outline of the exhibition |

 - Japan CLT Association, Takenaka Corporation, Meiken Kogyo Co., Ltd., Pius Shura, Shiriga

-- Ministry of Land, Infrastructure, Transport and Tourism, Ministry of the Environment, Forestry Agency, Ministry of Economy, Education and Research, Swiss Federal Ministry of Economy, Trade and Industry, Swiss Embassy in Japan, and Japan International Exposition Association 2025
+- Ministry of Land, Infrastructure, Transport and Tourism, Ministry of the Environment, Forestry Agency, Ministry of Economy, Education and Research, Switzerland, Embassy of Switzerland in Japan, Japan 2025 International Exposition Association

 - Cooperation